Emigrating to France? Here Are 5 Things You Need to Know About Your Pension

 - If you have already taken payment from a UK ‘final salary scheme’, you are not eligible for a QROPS transfer

-- Any benefits paid before five complete tax years of non-UK residency and not in accordance with UK Pension rules will be deemed an unauthorised payment
+- Any benefits paid before five complete tax years of non-UK residency and not in accordance with UK Pension rules will be deemed an unauthorized payment

 - Should the value of the total UK pensions exceed the Lifetime Allowance limit of £1.25m, an individual would be subject to a tax charge of up to 55% on any benefit crystallization upon retirement or death